tbidne/time-conv/README.md

 **Arg:** `STRING`

 **Description:** This is the time string to parse.
 If none is given then we parse the local system time.
-Naturally, this overrides the `--src-tz` option.
+Naturally, the local system time overrides the `--src-tz` option.

 **Examples:**